 If a spill is identified, the Contractor Project Manager will be notified immediately.
 The contractor is responsible for adhering to the SCP throughout the project.
-Communication between the contractor, sub-contractors, construction engineers, and the Inuvik Airport will occur via cell phone or radio.
-Table 2-1 lists the contractor emergency contact
+Communication between the contractor, sub-contractors, construction

-Table 2-1 Contractor Emergency Contacts
+Table 2-1 Contractor (Delta North Alliance Construction Inc.) Emergency Contacts